 Line 3 Products

-Line 3 carries a variety of crude oils, including sweets, light and high sours, and light synthetics.
+The Line 3 replacement pipeline will carry a variety of crude oils, including sweets, light and high sours, and light synthetics.

 Shippers are permitted to ship crude oil blends or types on Enbridge’s liquids pipelines system that meet stringent quality specifications set by Enbridge, and filed with the National Energy Board.
 This includes heavy crudes such as diluted bitumen—which has been studied by numerous scientific bodies, including the highly respected and influential National Academy of Sciences, and found to be non-corrosive and safe for pipelines.